Aarav2002/Chat-application/ARCHITECTURE.md

-# 🏗️ LIA AI Chat Application: Architecture & Flow
+# 🏗️ Documentation Of Chat Application: Architecture & Flow

 ## 🧭 Overview
 This application is architected for clarity, modularity, and scalability.
 It separates concerns between a modern React frontend and a robust Node.js/Express backend, communicating via Socket.IO for real-time features.